 The tale was adapted into a play by Paul Armstrong in 1910 and most movie adaptations take their plot from the play.
 (The original short story is less than ten pages long– not what you would call feature-length.)

 This 1915 film was the first of many Jimmy Valentine films (all remakes and adaptations, no sequels) and it is the only pre-1930 version that survives at all.
-The 1920 silent remake has vanished and, more importantly, the 1928 version has also been lost.
+The 1920 silent remake has vanished and, more importantly, the full 1928 version has also been lost with an abridged 9.5mm edition apparently being the only surviving material.
 The latter is significant because it was MGM’s first talkie (well, the last two reels anyway) with William Haines and Lionel Barrymore as the male leads.

 Sadly, even this 1915 version is not in pristine condition.
 Small snippets of scenes are missing from the film.
 However, 95% of a silent movie is better than nothing.
 I will bear the missing footage in mind as I review the film.